zed/trie-benchmark/README.md

 see [make-figures.py](https://gist.github.com/235404)

+Or to combine both with a auto-generated date-based prefix:

+    $ ./run.sh

 See results [Performance comparison suffixtree vs. pytrie vs. trie vs. datrie vs. startswith -functions](http://stackoverflow.com/a/5479374/).

 <!-- To edit enable orgtbl-mode